bzsinger/trivia-search/README.md

 3. Name the billing account and click 'Continue'
 4. Complete the billing profile and click 'Submit and enable billing'

+### Optional: Remove Mac Screenshot Thumbnail
+* Waiting for Mac screenshot thumbnail may delay your results.
+Disable it by following the instructions [here](https://osxdaily.com/2019/08/02/disable-screenshot-thumbnail-preview-mac/).

 ## Run
 ```
 cd trivia-search
 npm install
 ./run-trivia.sh
 ```

+Take screenshots of trivia questions and answers (see example above)

 (Ctrl-C to exit)

 ## Repository Structure